-SEP Regulatory Authority Under SEP Description from Regulation Enrollment Accessed Category 45 CFR 155.420 Code Through Loss of qualifying health coverage (d)(1)(i-iv) - Loss of MEC New Enrollees Subject to SEP-V (d)(1)(ii) - The end of the plan year for any non-calendar year group health coverage Existing enrollees will generally be limited to plan options within their current plan category.
-A QI or their dependent loses MEC, including but not limited to Medicaid, Children's Health Insurance Program (CHIP), or qualifying employer sponsored coverage.
+SEP Category Regulatory Authority Under 45 CFR 155.420 SEP Description from Regulation Enrollment Code Accessed Through Loss of qualifying health coverage (d)(1)(i-iv) - Loss of MEC New Enrollees Subject to SEP-V (d)(1)(ii) - The end of the plan year for any non-calendar year group health coverage Existing enrollees will generally be limited to plan options within their current plan category.
+A QI or their dependent loses MEC, including but not limited to Medicaid, CHIP, or qualifying employer sponsored coverage.
 For purposes of qualifying for this SEP, this includes: The end of the plan year for any non-calendar year group health plan or individual health insurance coverage, including a non-calendar year individual coverage HRA or a QSEHRA.
-Losing pregnancy-related coverage described under Section 1902(a)(10)(A)(i)(IV) and (a)(10)(A)(ii)(IX) of the Social Security Act or access to healthcare services through coverage provided to a pregnant woman's unborn child.
-Losing medically needy coverage described under Section 1902(a)(10)(C) of the Social Security Act only once per calendar year.
+Losing pregnancy-related coverage described under Section 1902(a)(10)(A)(i)(IV) and (a)(10)(A)(ii)(IX) of the Social Security Act (SSA) or access to healthcare services through coverage provided to a pregnant woman's unborn child.
+Losing medically needy coverage described under Section 1902(a)(10)(C) of the SSA only once per calendar year.
 NOTE: This does not include QIs who have lost their coverage due to nonpayment of premiums, voluntary termination, or as a result of an act of fraud by the QI (or other acts that would qualify for rescission) (per 45 CFR 155.420(e)).
 Coverage Effective Dates: Plan selection after Loss of MEC: First of the month after plan selection Plan selection on or before last day of the month before Loss of MEC: First of the month in which loss of MEC occurs NOTE: This is at the option of an Exchange and only for consumers reporting a future loss of MEC.
 07 Application